surf3s/E5/README.md

 #### Installation

+WARNING - In the last two years, one of the key libraries for E5, kivy, changed to version 2.0.
+This new version breaks the installation of E5.
+I have fixed it with another of my programs, E5 (not yet posted here), and I am working to fix the problem here with E5.
+I am very sorry for this inconvience.

 ##### Windows

 A Windows installation can be found in the folder installs/windows as a zip (compressed) file.
 Copy the zip file to where you want to install the program (for instance, in C:\Program Files (x84) or in your data collection folder).
 Then uncompress the file (normally a double-click).
 Go into the folder created and launch the program e5.exe.
 Normally you can make short-cuts to this program in our data collection directory.